Become an active citizen through your wardrobe.

 When you’ve thoroughly depressed yourself with the films in the previous three categories, I recommend that you finish on a hopeful note with these inspiring, solution-oriented documentaries.

 Speaking with the world’s leading influencers, they explore some of the most innovative companies that are paving the way for change.
-For an alternative future vision to Western high-street fashion, take a look at those on the cutting edge of innovative technology in clothing.
+For an alternative future vision to Western high-street fashion, take a look at those on the cutting edge of sustainable materials and technology in clothing.

 The Next Black (2014)